 \begin{proof} Let $X\in \mathcal{C}_d$, for $d$ in the range of the claim here above.
 That is: $X$ has one (or two, see \cite{Ha1}) associated polarized K3 surface $S_X$ in $\mathcal{G}_{\frac{d+2}{2}}$.
 Then the map

 \\ is rational and dominant.
 Hence, if $d$ is in the range here above, there exists an open set $\mathcal{U}_d$ of $\mathcal{C}_d$ such that for every $X\in \mathcal{U}_d$ there exists a K3 surface $S_X$ of degree $d$ associated to $X$.
-We observe also that singular K3 surfaces form a (countable) subset of the moduli space $\mathcal{G}_{\frac{d+2}{2}}$ which is dense in the complex topology.
+We observe also that Singular K3 surfaces form a subset of the moduli space $\mathcal{G}_{\frac{d+2}{2}}$ which is dense in the complex topology.
 The proof of this fact goes along the same lines as the proof of the density of all K3 surfaces in the period domain (see \cite[Corollary VIII.8.5]{ccs}).
 By the dominance of the map in $(\ref{asso})$, this directly implies the claim. \end{proof}

-\subsection{Some remarks on Hyperk\"ahler varieties}
+\subsection{Some remarks on hyperK\"ahler varieties}

-In this section, we draw consequences on Abelianity and finite dimensionality of the motive of some Hyperk\"ahler varieties related to cubic fourfolds from the preceding results.
+In this section, we draw consequences on Abelianity and finite dimensionality of the motive of some hyperK\"ahler varieties related to cubic fourfolds from the preceding results.
 As we have seen in the preceding section, the Chow motive of the Fano variety of $X$ is finite dimensional whenever $\rho_2(X)\geq 20$.

-Let $L(X)$ - the 8-fold constructed in \cite{LLSvS} from the space of twisted cubic curves on a cubic fourfold not containing a plane.
-The 4-dimensional $F(X)$ is in general deformation equivalent to the Hilbert scheme $S^{[2]}$, with $S$ a K3 surface, while $L(X)$ is deformation equivalent to $S^{[4]}$.
+Let $L(X)$ denote the 8-fold constructed in \cite{LLSvS} from the space of twisted cubic curves on a cubic fourfold not containing a plane.
+The 4-dimensional $F(X)$ is deformation equivalent to the Hilbert scheme $S^{[2]}$, with $S$ a K3 surface, while $L(X)$ is deformation equivalent to $S^{[4]}$.
 For every even complex dimension $2n$ there are two known deformations classes of irreducible holomorphic symplectic varieties: the Hilbert scheme $S^{[n]}$ of n-points on a K3 surface $S$ and the generalized Kummer.
 A generalized Kummer variety $Y$ is of the form $Y=K^n(A)=a^{-1}(0)$, where $A$ is an Abelian surface and $a: A^{[n+1]} \to A$ is the Albanese map.
 In dimension 10 there is also an example, usually referred as OG10, discovered by O'Grady.
-The Hyperk\"ahler variety OG10 is not deformation equivalent to $S^{[5]}$.
+The hyperK\"ahler variety OG10 is not deformation equivalent to $S^{[5]}$.